 - 2 medium cucumbers, peeled and seeded

 - 1 tsp. fresh ground black pepper

 - 2 Tbsp. fresh dill

 - Grate cucumbers in a food processor.
 Remove to a medium mixing bowl.

 - Mince garlic, salt and pepper in food processor.
-Add dill and process.
+Add dill and mint, then process.
 Once all ingredients are well-chopped into a paste, remove, adding to the bowl with cucumbers.

 - Stir in lemon juice and oil until all is well-mixed.
 Gently stir in yogurt.